What is open banking?

 Open banking gives you the option to share your banking information with accredited third parties, including financial institutions.
 It makes it easier to manage, compare and switch banking products and services.

-Open banking is part of the Consumer Data Right - new legislation designed to allow you to share your data with accredited third parties.
+Open banking is part of the Consumer Data Right, opens in new window - new legislation designed to allow you to share your data with accredited third parties.
 If you do choose to share your information, there are strict rules and security protocols in place to protect it.

 All open banking participants that send and receive data must be accredited by the Australian Competition and Consumer Commission (ACCC) and the Australian Information Commissioner (OAIC).
 They have set strict accreditation criteria, as well as privacy and information security standards.

 From 1 July 2020, if you are a NAB online customer aged 18 and over, and either an individual or a sole trader, you will be able to share your account summary, balances and transaction history for open accounts such as:

 Open banking isn't mandatory - you'll have full control of your data and whether you want to participate.
 You'll never need to give your NAB banking password to a third party.

 What happens to my information when i participate in open banking?